Eating disorders: what's your relationship with food?

-You might be reading this as a person who suffers from an eating disorder, or may know someone close to you who suffers from one.
-Whatever your situation, in this article, I will briefly describe some of the main types of eating disorders and hope to shed some light onto understanding these conditions better.
+You might be reading this as a person who suffers from an eating disorder or may know someone close to you who suffers from one.
+Whatever your situation, discover more about some of the main types of eating disorders and, hopefully, start to understand these conditions better.

 Anorexia is a condition where people restrict their diet resulting in low body weight.
 People who suffer from anorexia may also exercise a lot to burn off food they have eaten.
 Anorexics will often see themselves as being much bigger physically than they really are, and will often have a deep fear of gaining weight.
 They may also challenge the idea that they should gain weight.
 The preoccupation with weight control and fear of gaining weight is the key symptom of anorexia.